Ipswich Bay Advisors and Naples Bay Wealth Management Home

 First, take advantage of time.
 The time value of money is the concept that the money in your pocket today is worth more than the same amount will be worth tomorrow because it has more earning potential.
 If you put $100 a month toward your child’s college education, after 17 years’ time, you would have saved $20,400.
 But that same $100 a month would be worth over $32,000 if it had generated a hypothetical 5-percent annual rate of return.
 The bottom line is: the earlier you start, the more time you give your money the potential to grow.4

-Second, don't panic.
-Every parent knows the feeling – one minute you're holding a little miracle in your arms, the next you're trying to figure out how to pay for braces, piano lessons, and summer camp.
+Second, don’t panic.
+Every parent knows the feeling – one minute, you’re holding a little miracle in your arms, the next, you’re trying to figure out how to pay for braces, piano lessons, and summer camp.
 You may feel like saving for college is a pipe dream.
 But remember, many people get some sort of help in the form of financial aid and scholarships.
-Although it's difficult to forecast how much help your student may get in aid and scholarships, these tools can provide a valuable supplement to what you have already saved.
+Although it’s difficult to forecast how much help your student may get in aid and scholarships, these tools can provide a valuable supplement to what you have already saved.

 Finally, weigh your choices.
 There are a number of federally and state-sponsored, tax-advantaged college savings programs available.
 Some offer prepaid tuition plans, and others offer tax-deferred savings.
 Many such plans are state-sponsored, so the details will vary from one state to the next.
 A number of private colleges and universities now also offer prepaid tuition plans for their institutions.
 It pays to do your homework to find the vehicle that may work best for you.5